mappingtools/osu-collaboration-bot/README.md

 **Arguments:**
 - `project` (string): The project.
-- `canclaim` (bool, optional): Whether members may claim parts on their own.
+- `canClaim` (bool, optional): Whether members may claim parts on their own.
-- `canjoin` (bool, optional): Whether anyone may join the project.
+- `canJoin` (bool, optional): Whether anyone may join the project.
-- `prioritypicking` (bool, optional): Whether priority picking is enabled.
+- `priorityPicking` (bool, optional): Whether priority picking is enabled.
-- `autogeneratepriorities` (bool, optional): Whether to automatically generate priorities for members when they join.
+- `autoGeneratePriorities` (bool, optional): Whether to automatically generate priorities for members when they join.
-- `partrestrictedupload` (bool, optional): Whether to restrict part submission to just the assigned parts.
+- `partRestrictedUpload` (bool, optional): Whether to restrict part submission to just the assigned parts.
-- `doreminders` (bool, optional): Whether to automatically remind members about their deadlines.
+- `doReminders` (bool, optional): Whether to automatically remind members about their deadlines.

 ### role `/project options role`